You’ve got your new blog up and running! YEAH!!!

 In no circumstances should you ever stuff your post with the keyword.

-Yes, you want to use it a few times, but if you put it in every heading and several times within the body of the post, it can appear stuffed and can inhibit your ability to rank.
+Yes, you want to use it a few times, but if you put it in every heading and several times within the post’s body, it can appear stuffed and can inhibit your ability to rank.